CODEOdense/FMK/readme.md

 - [Vagrant](http://vagrantup.com)

 ##How to get going

-1. Download the Edentic Base Project and unzip it
+1. Clone this repo and `cd` into it
-2. Place all the base project files in a new folder for your project
-3. Copy your project files into the same folder - the `public/` directory is setup as the root for the webserver.
-3. `cd` into your new project folder and run `vagrant up`
+2. Run `vagrant up`
+3. When Vagrant has finished setup, you can access the project using your favourite browser and the ip `192.168.57.10` or from an external device using `<your_ip>:8000`
-4. When Vagrant has finished setting up your box, use `vagrant ssh` to SSH into your newly setup Vagrant box
-5. When in `cd` into your projects directory using `cd Code/` and you are ready to go!
+4. Use `vagrant ssh` to SSH into your newly setup Vagrant box and `cd` into your projects directory using `cd Code/` and you are ready to go!
-6. `Exit` and use `vagrant halt` to shut down the Vagrant box, when finished developing
+5. Use `Exit` and `vagrant halt` to shut down the Vagrant box, when finished developing

-Connect to your box using ip `192.168.57.10` on your local machine or use `<your_ip>:8000` to connect from local device

 ##Express help
 Run `pm2 restart index` to restart Express server when code is changed